Yandy Díaz Player Props: Rays vs. Royals

 Yandy Díaz At The Plate

-- Diaz has 76 hits, which ranks first among Tampa Bay hitters this season, while batting .309 with 27 extra-base hits.
+- Diaz leads Tampa Bay in total hits (76) this season while batting .305 with 27 extra-base hits.

-- Among qualified batters in baseball, he ranks seventh in batting average, eighth in on-base percentage, and 14th in slugging.
+- Among qualified batters in baseball, his batting average ranks seventh, his on-base percentage ranks eighth, and he is 16th in the league in slugging.

-- Diaz enters this game on a five-game hitting streak.
-During his last games, he's hitting .364.

-- Diaz has picked up an RBI in 37.5% of his games this year, with more than one RBI in 12.5% of his games.
-He has also produced three or more runs in five contests.
+- In 24 games this year (36.9%), Diaz has picked up an RBI, and in eight of those games (12.3%) he had more than one.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.